haeryny/haehae/_pages/vocabulary.md

 - parameters- Parameters are the variables that appear between the brackets in the "def" line of a Python function definition.

 - procedural abstraction- One good use of a procedure is to eliminate duplicate code.
 In addition to improving the readability of the app, the use of a procedure will make it easier to modify that chunk of code because it only occurs once in the program.
 Use of parameters and complexity.

+- python def procedures- A procedure allows us to group a block of code under a name, known as a procedure name.